yesmannow/cmo-simulator/CLOUDFLARE_DEPLOYMENT.md

   - `react-hooks/exhaustive-deps` → `warn`

 ### 3. Wrangler Config (`wrangler.toml`)
-- ✅ **Removed:** `wrangler.toml` is not needed for Cloudflare Pages
+- ✅ **Minimal file created:** A minimal `wrangler.toml` is needed to prevent interactive prompts during build
-- ✅ All configuration is done through the Cloudflare Pages dashboard
+- ✅ All actual configuration is done through the Cloudflare Pages dashboard
-- ✅ The OpenNext Cloudflare adapter works without wrangler.toml
+- ✅ The file only contains basic metadata to satisfy the build tool

 ## 🚀 Cloudflare Pages Settings